 In accordance with its investment policy, the City manages its exposure to declines in fair values by limiting the weighted average maturity of its investment portfolio to two and one-half (21⁄2) years or less.
-The City is in compliance with this provision of the investment policy with a weighted average maturity of 329 days at June 30, 2017.
+The Authority's investment in the City Pool has a weighted average maturity of 387 days at June 30, 2018.